-Almost a narrative companion piece to popular Sundance docu "Super Size Me," Matthew Bonifacio and co-writer/star Carmine Famiglietti’s “Lbs.” is a fresh account of one man’s battle to defeat his addiction to overeating.
-Modest production has a warm spirit and a reality TV compulsiveness that should boost its chances of commercial exposure.
+Almost a narrative companion piece to popular Sundance documentary “Super Size Me,” Brooklyn filmmaker Matthew Bonifacio and co-writer/star Carmine Famiglietti’s “Lbs.” is a fresh and entertaining account of one man’s battle to defeat his addiction to overeating.
+The intimately personal chronicle is more impressive for Famiglietti’s disarming self-exposure than for any fully formed cinematic style or consistency of tone, but the modest production has a genuine, warm spirit and a reality TV compulsiveness that should boost its chances of commercial exposure.

 Only 27 but weighing in at around 300 pounds, Neil (Famiglietti) suffers a heart attack two days before his sister’s wedding, prompting the postponement of the ceremony, the loss of his job as a school bus driver and the introduction of a strict dietary regime.
 But despite the health scare, Neil secretly continues inhaling carbs thanks to clandestine food deliveries from his best friend Sacco (Michael Aronov), who suffers from his own addictions.

 During the rescheduled wedding, Neil’s sister (Sharon Angela) and her groom (Lou Martini Jr.) angrily blame Neil for the scaled-down, rained-out disaster.
 The humiliation serves as a wakeup call to Neil to mend his lard-ass loser ways.
 He flees the city and moves into a trailer in the woods, determined to wean himself off excess food and reduce his weight.
 Sacco follows, hoping to kick his drug habit, but cohabitation proves impossible.